hagronnestad/code-deck/README.md

 **Code Deck** was made with *control* and *extensibility* as the primary goals. **Code Deck** strives to be light-weight, but that heavily depends on the users plugins and configuration.

 ### Configuration
 **Code Deck** is configured using a single `JSON`-file.
-The configuration file must be located in the same directory as the **Code Deck** executable.
+The configuration file must be located in your user folder.
 If no configuration file exists, a default configuration will be created on startup.
 Changes to the configuration are automatically applied.

-The configuration file is called `deck.json`.
+Full path to configuration file:
+- 🪟 Windows
+  - `C:\Users\{username}\.codedeck\deck.json`

+- 🐧 Linux
+  - `~/.codedeck/deck.json`
+  - `/home/{username}/.codedeck/deck.json`

 ### Graphical User Interface